 Figure 6.
 Trends in Median Real Weekly Earnings of Workers Ages 25-64 by Metropolitan Status, 1967-2016 facing men in urban America.
-The 90/10 ratio among urban men doubled over the last 50 years, whereas for rural men, while it rose sharply in the early 1980s, it retreated in the late 1990s and thus exhibits little secular trend.
-For urban women, 90/10 inequality is largely unchanged, and among rural women, inequality actually declined over the period.
+At the start of the period, inequality was higher in rural areas, but the 90/10 ratio among urban men doubled over the last 50 years, whereas for rural men, while it rose sharply in the early 1980s, it retreated in the late 1990s and thus exhibits little secular trend.
+For urban women, 90/10 inequality is largely unchanged, and among rural women, inequality actually declined over the period from being higher than among urban women to being lower.